Thanks for considering contributing! My projects all follow the guidelines outlined in this document.

 This is the DCO used by the Linux kernel and Git projects.

-When a Signed-off-by line is not present, we are relying on any provisions of the project’s license.
+When a Signed-off-by trailer is not present, we are relying on any provisions of the project’s license.
 In addition, if the contribution was submitted through GitHub, the GitHub Terms of Service apply, in particular Section D.6 (archived version).

 See Also